SWAYAM: Credit transfer

-All the courses offered by SWAYAM are recognized by the government of India.
+All the courses offered by SWAYAM are recognized by the Government of India.
 All the courses are valid in the country.
-UGC announced a "Credit Framework for Online Learning Courses through SWAYAM" Regulations where credit transfer was defined.
+University Grants Commission announced a "Credit Framework for Online Learning Courses through SWAYAM" Regulations where credit transfer was defined.
 The UGC regulation requires Universities to make changes in their rules to incorporate provisions for credit mobility and MOOC courses under the SWAYAM platform.
 Certificates will be given upon completing the criteria of the course taken, and that certificate can be used for credit mobility for academic credits.
 The current guideline of UGC constrains just 20% of the courses for a degree-level program.

 Local chapter

 NPTEL is a joint initiative of the IITs and IISC.
 NPTEL offers online courses and certifications in various fields and has set up a system to provide certificate courses in different colleges across India termed as NPTEL- local chapters.
 A local chapter will be under one faculty member of the college as one Single Point of Contact (SPOC).

 Further under the SWAYAM-NPTEL webpage, two more departments are operated, i.e., timeline, list of active local chapters, local chapter ratings, etc. Other departments show news from local chapters, i.e., local chapter colleges/universities.
 Each Local Chapter has a separate Coordinator/SPOC.